 Optional garnishes: homemade bread crumbs or croutons, fresh herbs, roasted pumpkin seeds, balsamic reduction, crumbled amaretti biscuits, parmigiano reggiano, goat cheese, salted ricotta cheese, creme fraiche… use your imagination!

 1. Prepare the pumpkin.
 Peel, deseed, then cut the pulp into a 1/2 inch dice.

 2. Heat a couple tablespoons of olive oil in a dutch over or large, deep skillet.
-Finely chop the shallot, then sautee until the shallot is soft and transparent.
-Add the sage leaves (whole, and saute a couple minutes more.
+Finely chop the shallot, then sauté until the shallot is soft and transparent.
+Add the sage leaves (whole), and sauté a couple minutes more.